 Chilean cuisine is not especially well-known in the US and it’s a safe bet that most people associated “Chilean food” with the “Chilean sea bass,” the fish formerly known as Patagonian toothfish (Dissostichus eleginoides) but famously rebranded to make the ugly fish more palatable.
 Although found in Chile (where it’s known as bacalao de profundidad), it’s not limited to the coastal waters of that country and is found in all of the Earth’s oceans but the Arctic.

-Locally, there are a handful of Chilean restaurants, including Chilenazo Empanadas & Chilean Food (Canoga Park), Rincon Chileno Delicatessen (Dayton Heights), and Rincon Chileno Delicatessen (Lawndale).
+Locally, there are a handful of Chilean restaurants.
+The oldest is probably Rincon Chileno Delicatessen, which in 1973 was opened in Dayton Heights by Ricardo Flores.
+Others include Chilenazo Empanadas & Chilean Food (Canoga Park), and Rincon Chileno Delicatessen (Lawndale).
 Lilia’s Chilean Pebre, a Chilean food stand, is regularly present at the Eagle Rock Farmers’ Market.

 Cueca campesina a la chilena (Video: Claudia Soto)